-All eligible students (M.A., S.T.M. and Ph.D.) must annually prepare and submit a Concordia Seminary institutional financial aid application and a Free Application for Federal Student Aid (FAFSA).
-D.Min. students must annually submit the Concordia Seminary financial aid application, but are not required to submit the FAFSA.
-Both forms are available online.

-NOTE: The deadline for submitting all application materials is Feb.
-28.
+All incoming students must prepare and submit a Concordia Seminary Financial Aid Application.
+In addition, all M.A., S.T.M. and Ph.D. students who are U.S. citizens or permanent residents must annually submit a Free Application for Federal Student Aid (FAFSA).
+All forms are available online at www. csl.edu/fiancialaid.
+The deadline for submitting all application materials is April 1.